mloning/website/content/posts/job-interviewing.md

 In many situations, the only reason why you have any negotiating power at all is because the employer doesn’t actually know what you’re thinking.
 They might not know how good your other offers are, or how much you were making in your last job, or how you weigh salary vs equity, or even how rational you are as a decision-maker.
 You want them to be uncertain on exactly what it would take to sign you.

 A corollary of this rule is that you should not reveal to companies what you’re currently making.
 There are some exceptions, but as a rule you should assume this.
-If you must divulge what you’re making, you should be liberal in noting the total value of your package (incorporate bonuses, unvested stock, nearness to promotion etc.), and always mention it in a context like “_\[XYZ\] is what I’m currently making, and I’m definitely looking for a step up in my career for my next role._“
+If you must divulge what you’re making, you should be liberal in noting the total value of your package (incorporate bonuses, unvested stock, nearness to promotion etc.), and always mention it in a context like "_\[XYZ\] is what I’m currently making, and I’m definitely looking for a step up in my career for my next role._"

-Reply to first offer: “_Yeah, \[COMPANY_NAME\] sounds great\!
+Reply to first offer: "_Yeah, \[COMPANY_NAME\] sounds great\!
 I really thought this was a good fit, and I’m glad that you guys agree.
 Right now I’m talking with a few other companies so I can’t speak to the specific details of the offer until I’m done with the process and get closer to making a decision.
-But I’m sure we’ll be able to find a package that we’re both happy with, because I really would love to be a part of the team._“
+But I’m sure we’ll be able to find a package that we’re both happy with, because I really would love to be a part of the team._"

 #### 4. Always be positive